 Over the years, I’ve seen a particular pattern that is pretty endemic among the body obsessed: that is what dietary behavior researchers would call rigid dieting patterns (restrained dieting might be a little more accurate here but I don’t want to get into the distinction that deeply).

 Rigid dieters are the folks who are, to some degree or another, always controlling their overall food intake.
-They never relax, they never allow themselves to ‘cheat’ (a term I dislike for various reasons).
-And, sort of like the type of athlete I talked about in Goal vs. Process Oriented Athletes: Part 1 before, they often see better short-term results.
+They never relax, they never allow themselves to “cheat” (a term I dislike for various reasons I’ll explain below).
+But sort of like the goal oriented athlete, this type of eater may very well see superior short-term results.

 The problem is that, if something happens and they go off their diet for whatever reason, they end up going completely off their diet.
 Contest bodybuilders have some of the worst problems with this, 12-16 weeks of total deprivation leads into a 4-6 week food orgy where weight and fat are both regained rapidly, no training is done, etc. The cycle repeats annually.